Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 proofs and can be efficiently searched.

-Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored in the log tree.
-Therefore, when instructions refer to "looking up a label-version pair in the prefix tree at a given log entry," this actually means searching in the specific version of the prefix tree that corresponds to the root hash stored at that log entry (where a "log entry" refers to a leaf of the log tree).
+Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash which is then stored in the log tree.
+As part of the protocol, the Transparency Log is often required to perform lookups in different versions of the prefix tree.
+Therefore, when instructions refer to "looking up a label-version pair in the prefix tree at a given log entry," this means performing the search in the specific version of the prefix tree whose root hash is stored at that log entry (where a "log entry" refers to a leaf of the log tree).

 ~~~ aasvg
 Epoch        n-1         n                       n+1